Helen Fisher (anthropologist): 2004

+The notion of these three reproductive systems originated in a scientific article written by Fisher in 1998.
+This theory has been critiqued and suggested not to be an accurate representation of the evolution or mechanisms of romantic love.

-Love can start with any of these three feelings, Fisher maintains.
+According to Fisher, love can start with any of these three feelings.
 Some people have sex with someone new and then fall in love.
 Some fall in love first, then have sex.
 Some feel a deep feeling of attachment to another, which then turns into romance and the sex drive.
 But the sex drive evolved to initiate mating with a range of partners; romantic love evolved to focus one's mating energy on one partner at a time; and attachment evolved to enable us to form a pair bond and rear young together as a team.

-Fisher discusses many of the feelings of intense romantic love, saying it begins as the beloved takes on "special meaning."
+Fisher discussed many of the feelings of intense romantic love, saying it begins as the beloved takes on "special meaning."
 Then you focus intensely on him or her.
 People can list the things they dislike about a sweetheart, but they sweep these things aside and focus on what they adore.
-Intense energy, elation, mood swings, emotional dependence, separation anxiety, possessiveness, physical reactions including a pounding heart and shortness of breath, and craving, Fisher reports, are all central to this feeling.
+Intense energy, elation, mood swings, emotional dependence, separation anxiety, possessiveness, physical reactions including a pounding heart and shortness of breath, and craving, Fisher reported, are all central to this feeling.
 But most important is obsessive thinking.
-As Fisher says, "Someone is camping in your head."
+As Fisher said, "Someone is camping in your head."